dostert01/Level2/README.md

-# secondtake-logger
+# secondtake

-This project is all about providing a simple to use c++ logger
+This project is all about providing a easy to use c++ logger

 ## How to build